rsyncOSX/RsyncUIdocs/content/post/Built.md

 # A few words about the code

 Even though I am an educated IT person, most of my professional work has been as an IT manager and not a developer.
 Most of my coding experience is with private projects such as RsyncOSX and RsyncUI.
 Google is and has been a great resource for research and advice on how to solve specific problems.
 Reading about other developers code and discussions is always valuable input for me.
 The MVC pattern and single source of truth are important patterns for both apps.
 I have also tried to use all Apple Frameworks, utilizing most of the required built-in functions.
 And even if there are many lines of code in both apps, I have tried to write as little code as possible.
-So if you are looking at my code, keep this in mind, my code is only one of many solutions.
+So if you are looking at my code, keep this in mind: my code is only one of many solutions.

-And I believe there is no wright or wrong in development.
-Each developer and team chooses their way to developed based on their skills and what they want to achieve.
-I know my own code and I have no issues understanding what my code is doing.
-And as times go on, in my opinion, I do changes in code to the better.
-But I fully understand other developers might have some issues understanding my code.
+I also believe there is no right or wrong in development.
+Each developer and team chooses their way to develop based on their skills and what they want to achieve.
+I know my own code, and I have no issues understanding what my code is doing.
+And as times go on, in my opinion, I make changes to the code for the better.
+I also fully understand that other developers might have some issues understanding my code.

+What I also experience is how my own understanding of OO, declarative programming, Swift and SwiftUI is growing.
+I would never write code today, as I did when I commenced my project in 2015 to learn Swift.
+But still, I am not a professional programmer, and there are several topics within Swift and SwiftUI that I do not understand.
+But I am capable of learning; if I spend enough time on a topic, there is a good probability that I will get the idea.

 # Why not App Store